velvetyne/Trickster/README.md

 ## Features

 ```
-A lot of name! stylistic set allows to create originals words shapes
+A lot of (named!) stylistic set allows to create originals words shapes.
 ```

 ## Licence